danilovl/select-autocompleter-bundle/README.md

 ## About ##

-This is a Symfony bundle which enables the popular [Select2](https://select2.github.io/) component to be used as a drop-in replacement for a standard fields on a Symfony form.
+This Symfony bundle enables the popular [Select2](https://select2.github.io/) component to be used as a drop-in replacement for standard fields in a Symfony form.

-The main feature of this bundle is that the list of choices is retrieved via a remote ajax call.
+The main feature of this bundle is that the list of choices is retrieved via a remote AJAX call.

 ![Alt text](/screenshot/autocompleter.gif?raw=true "Autocompleter example")